ÇA A ÉTÉ

 The work realized by Chantal Stoman, first in Rome, then in Jerusalem, through her projects L’IMAGE CULTE and WALKING DISTANCE, testifies to a tropism towards «myth cities».
 These cities narrate History and their history so profoundly.
 Her attention to details – the tracking of a sense, a direction – introduces a questioning, a poetic suspense, adding to the photography the promise of a continuation.

 In 2016, invited for an artist-in-residence in Cambodia, she immersed herself in the intimacy of Phnom Penh, a city she knew nothing about, giving birth to a new project ; VIEWS.

-Chantal Stoman is now working on a new photographic project entitled ŌMECITTA, thanks to the CNAP’s support for contemporary documentary photography.
-A complementary video project between cinema, art and documentary is also in progress.
+In 2017, Chantal Stoman started working on a photographic project entitled ŌMECITTA, thanks to the CNAP’s support for contemporary documentary photography.
+A complementary video project between cinema, art and documentary has been released.